 Gain practical tools for growing your social media presence without getting overwhelmed or spending a penny.
 Learn how to maximize your time on social media to effectively share your products and story and turn followers into farm fans and customers.
 Learn simple tricks for improving your storytelling, customer engagement, and imagery.
 This workshop is designed for farmers who already have a basic understanding of using social media.

-Michael Rayburn of Rayburn Farms, Sarah Hart of ASAP
+Colby Creasman Buchanan of Creasman Farms and Sarah Hart of ASAP

 Community Supported Agriculture (CSA) Options and Opportunities